BolajiAyodeji/bolajiayodeji.com/content/vc/how-to-test-a-pull-request-locally-before-merging.md

 That's it, you have tested the pull request and made changes!

-If this article helped you, show appreciation by hitting some claps.
+If this article helped you, share!!!

 View all my projects on GitHub [here](http://github.com/bolajiayodeji)